LucaXTech/eeg-workload-analysis/docs/protocol_summary.md

 * time-on-task and temporal drift analysis;
 * cross-paradigm transfer between N-LEVELS and N-SPEED.

-The separation between TRAIN and TEST sessions was used to reduce overly optimistic evaluation and support more realistic validation of EEG-based workload decoding.
+The separation between TRAIN and TEST sessions was used to support more realistic validation of EEG-based workload decoding and to reduce the risk of overly optimistic performance estimates.

 ---